-A 156-unit assisted living and memory care community was transitioned to ISL management in early 2013 by a group that had just closed on the acquisition.
+A 156-unit assisted living and memory care community was transitioned to ISL management by a group that had just closed on the acquisition.
 Upon taking over management, opportunities for change were quickly identified and action plans were launched.
 We identified and implemented changes that were needed to position the community for long term success.
 The quality improvements were vast and included new community leadership, expense management, census development, associate morale and training, resident care assessments, policies and procedures.
-The community was re-branded and went through a major re-model which was completed in mid-2014.
+The community was re-branded and went through a major re-model which was completed in the middle of the following year.

-ISL successfully repositioned the community from its very negative reputation in the broader community and during our management grew census to 96.2 % occupancy by October 2014 from 80.8% in October 2013.
+ISL successfully repositioned the community from its very negative reputation in the broader community and during our management grew census to 96.2 % occupancy from 80.8% the previous year.
 With the ISL systems implemented and dedicated support by each discipline of the ISL regional team, in less than 2 years the community was sold for $60 million at a sub 5 cap rate.

 A large, mostly Independent Living community in Northern California had been open for approximately 18 months and was 29% occupied and operating at a negative NOI margin.
 The owners needed relief and decided to bring in Integral Senior Living (ISL) as the operations management company.